-As of December 2017, DekaBank reported a 16.7% fully loaded CET1 ratio under the Capital Requirements Regulation and Directive (CRR/CRD IV), unchanged from the December 2016 level.
-The steady result reflected the inclusion of full-year 2017 retained earnings in CET1, which thus moved 4% higher, and a 5% increase in risk-weighted assets (RWAs).
-The rise in RWAs was due to higher credit risk, market risk and operational risk RWAs, while counterparty risk declined materially from the 2016 level, despite the fact that DekaBank relevered again during 2017.
-The bank's balance sheet expanded by €8 billion, or 9%, to €94 billion during the period, which followed rapid shrinkage of exposures in the fourth quarter of 2016, as DekaBank chose not to roll-over highly liquid market risk positions.
-Most of these positions have now been rebuilt, which led to a decline in DekaBank's fully loaded leverage ratio to 4.7% as of December 2017 from 5.1% as of December 2016 (TCE to tangible assets declined to 4.9% from 5.1% as of the same dates).
-Despite the bank increasing its more illiquid balance sheet positions, its risk-weighted density (RWA to total assets) declined somewhat to 27% as of December 2017 from 28% as of December 2016.
+As of June 2018, DekaBank reported a 18.0% fully loaded CET1 ratio under the Capital Requirements Regulation and Directive (CRR/CRD IV), a material acceleration from the 16.7% recorded as of December 2017 (as of September 2018, the CET1 ratio had declined again to 16.6%).
+The improved result as of June 2018 reflected the inclusion of full-year 2017 retained earnings in CET1, which thus moved 8.4% higher, and a 0.5% increase in risk-weighted assets (RWAs).
+The slightly higher RWAs were due to higher credit risk and operational risk RWAs, while market risk and counterparty risk declined from the 2017 level, reflecting the bank's shifting asset risk profile.
+While RWAs only rose marginally, DekaBank's balance sheet expanded by €6 billion, or 6%, to €100 billion during the period, which resulted in an unchanged fully loaded leverage ratio of 4.7% as of June 2018 from the December 2017 level, reflecting the concomitant increase in capital (TCE to tangible assets declined to 4.5% from 4.9% as of the same dates).
+Moreover, despite the bank increasing its more illiquid balance sheet positions, its risk-weighted density (RWA to total assets) declined somewhat to 25% as of June 2018 from 27% as of December 2017.

-Our assigned a2 Capital score, three notches below the aa2 initial score, takes into account the bank's leverage ratio, which remains below our 5% threshold level, as well as a negative impact on capital ratios from potential balance sheet growth and certain legal risks, mainly stemming from investigations into past transactions in German stocks near the record date.
-IFRS 9 has not had a material effect on capitalisation levels with the bank expecting balance sheet equity to have declined by €47 million on a pretax basis on 1 January 2018 (less than 1% of TCE).
-As of December 2017, DekaBank's minimum capital requirements determined by the Supervisory and Review Process (SREP) were 7.22% on a CET1 basis and 10.72% on a Total Capital basis, which DekaBank comfortably exceeded at all times.
+Our assigned a2 Capital score, three notches below the aa2 initial score, takes into account the bank's TCE leverage ratio, which remains below our 5% threshold level, as well as a negative impact on capital ratios from potential further balance sheet growth and certain legal risks, mainly stemming from investigations into past transactions in German stocks near the record date.
+IFRS 9 has not had a material effect on capitalisation levels with the first time application effect having lowered balance sheet equity by only €32 million as of 1 January 2018 (less than 1% of TCE).
+As of June 2018, DekaBank's minimum capital requirements determined by the Supervisory and Review Process (SREP) were 8.10% on a CET1 basis and 11.60% on a Total Capital basis, which DekaBank comfortably exceeded at all times.